 Both as the Basketball Analytics Manager with the Blazers and in an executive role as VP of Basketball Strategy with the Sixers I’d tend to get the same type of response.
 “Oh, so you’re a statistician?” some might ask.
 Or: “a numbers guy, then?”
 Or, if they were familiar with the book or movie, they might exclaim: “ah, like Moneyball!”
 I’d smile and nod and wouldn’t press the point.
 But to those who dug further, I’d explain that I saw my role exactly how I described it to start: as helping the team make the decisions we faced, however I could.
 Under the 6 different General Managers I worked for and in my two different positions that meant a variety of tasks: everything from providing a statistical breakdown of potential trade targets to working with the coaching staff to tweaking our scouting processes (and doing some scouting myself).
 But, ultimately, the output of all of those tasks was a basketball decision.

 The purpose of this site is to work toward a clearer view of these basketball decisions.
-I will touch on a wide range of topics, from analyzing players and teams to looking at draft prospects to Xs and Os, and approach them from a variety of perspectives: psychological, economic, strategic, statistical, and more.
+My writing touches on a wide range of topics, from analyzing players and teams to looking at draft prospects to Xs and Os, and approach them from a variety of perspectives: psychological, economic, strategic, statistical, and more.
 All of it, of course, informed by my experience working in the NBA and studying the game.
 My hope is to bring you into my thoughts about the game and the industry, to start a conversation about these topics, and to learn as I go.

-And, in the end, if I’ve done this right, the glass will be just a little bit cleaner.
+And, in the end, if I’ve done this right, our view of the game will be just a little bit cleaner.